 "Las Vegas Strip will become irrelevant"

-LAS VEGAS -- No sooner had the paint dried on Wynn Las Vegas, the US$2.7 billion luxury hotel and casino resort located on the Las Vegas Strip, than Steve Wynn announced his intention to build an enormous hotel casino complex just a few miles northwest of the Las Vegas Strip that will literally cast shadows on every major hotel and casino in the city.
+LAS VEGAS, Nev. -- No sooner had the paint dried on the Wynn Again Hotel, the new $3.7 billion luxury hotel and casino resort located on the Las Vegas Strip, than Steve Wynn announced his intention to build an enormous hotel and casino complex just a few miles northwest of the Strip that will literally cast shadows on every major hotel and casino in the city.
 Even in Las Vegas, a town not known for subtlety or restraint, this project has been getting plenty of buzz.

 The new hotel-casino-resort complex will be on a scale that is so large that it is difficult to even imagine.
 By any standards, it will be huge, covering nearly 823,000 acres with accommodations for over 6 million guests.